Does automation result in job loss?

 If we are moving into a post-job economy, then we need to restructure how work gets done and how it is compensated.
 We cannot stay tied to the concept of the job as the primary way to work.
 For example, enabling people to easily change work roles, without the straight jacket of HR’s competency models, is one way to get rid of the standardized job, which has no place in a creative economy.
 All organizations and workers have to face the fact that the loss of routine jobs will continue.

 Value creation in the emerging creative network economy is having ideas, connecting ideas, and trying new things out based on these ideas.
 Not only do these activities take time, they are highly social, as success often depends on who we work with.
 But being creative isn’t something people can just turn on and off, as any artist knows.
 To encourage creativity we need to change how we structure work.
-When ‘Labour’ is made obsolete by automation, the traits of compliance, diligence, and even intelligence become less valuable.
-In a creative economy, ‘Talent’ requires creativity, curiosity, and empathy.
+When ‘Labour’ of the industrial market economy is made obsolete by automation, the traits of compliance, diligence, and even intelligence become less valuable.
+In a creative network economy, ‘Talent’ requires creativity, curiosity, and empathy.

-Supporting Talent requires a culture of continuous learning.
-Today, if people are not able to speak, read, or write, work cannot get done.
-It would be impossible to run any modern organization.
+Supporting Talent for customized work requires a culture of continuous learning.
+Today, if people are not able to speak, read, or write, then work cannot get done.
+It would be impossible to run any modern organization without communication skills.
 We are moving into an era where it will be impossible to run a company where everyone is not constantly learning.
 This does not mean everyone will be on standardized training courses though.
 Curiosity, creativity, and empathy are not developed through training.
 These are social skills which can be practiced and reinforced in creative workplaces between engaged co-workers.
 Most importantly, a creative network economy workplace will require constant independent and interdependent learning by doing.
 This is social.
 In the very near future, those who cannot learn with others will miss out on creative work opportunities.